santiago-es/Telometer/README.md

 samtools faidx t2t-and-subtel.fa
 ```

-FASTQ reads should be aligned to the Stong+T2T-CHM13-2.0 genome with minimap2 or winnowmap.
+FASTQ reads should be aligned to the Stong+T2T-CHM13-2.0 genome with minimap2.

 ```
 minimap2 -ax map-ont \